software-assignments-spring2022/project-proposal-albert/README.md

 ## How?
 <!-- A description of what the system will do from an end-user's perspective.
 Be as complete as necessary to fully explain the system, but do not worry about technical implementation - this will be developed in subsequent work. -->
+For the information retrival process, we will be using web crawler.